zowe/docs-site/docs/extend/extend-desktop/zlux-workshop-user-browser.md

 ### Calling back to the Starter application

-We're almost finished.
+We are almost finished.
 The application can visualize data from a REST API, and can be instructed by other applications to filter that data according to the situation.
 But, to complete this tutorial, we need the application communication to go in the other direction - inform the Starter application which employees you have chosen in the table!

 This time, we will edit **provideZLUXDispatcherCallbacks** to issue Actions rather than to listen for them.
 We need to target the Starter application, since it is the application that expects to receive a message about which employees should be assigned a task.
 If that application is given an employee listing that contains employees with the wrong job titles, the operation will be rejected as invalid, so we can ensure that we get the correct result through a combination of filtering and sending a subset of the filtered users back to the starter application.

-Add a private instance variable to the **UserBrowserComponent** Class.
+Add a private instance variable to the **UserBrowserComponent** Class:

 ```typescript
  private submitSelectionAction: ZLUX.Action;
 ```

-Then, create the Action template within the constructor
+Then, create the Action template within the constructor:

 ```typescript
 this.submitSelectionAction = ZoweZLUX.dispatcher.makeAction(